NREL/osw2osa/README.md

     - Update to use 2.9.0 version of measures and test
     - add configuration to adjust local path to checkout of other repos, unless I instead use rake and bundle to install gems here with gemspec file to define branch.
     - Figure out how to get OSA to work with `runner.workflow.FindPath` instead having to set relative path for use with OSA, while it seems the path is wrong for OSW run, extra file paths are added into OSW when it is run.
+    - get ServerDirectoryCleanup on public repo and put in OSW with flat to skip in `custom_var_set_mapping`.
+Note that it doesn't always clean up sizing run, need to make it more robust.
+    - once using newer openstudio_results that adds runner.registerValue for repported climate zone (not just argument value) add that to output of template OSA files.
+It makes graphics much easier than using weather file name.

 Run Individual Workflow using CLI using
 <br>`openstudio run --workflow /path/to/workflow.osw`.